 A CV education section is the part of your CV that highlights your academic and vocational qualifications.
 Your education section should show employers you have the right educational background to suit their job.

-Standard CV education sections include any degrees you have, your A-Levels and GCSEs, as well as vocational equivalents.
+Standard CV education sections include any degrees you have, your A-Levels and GCSEs, T-Levels, as well as vocational equivalents.
 You may also need to provide context for Scottish qualifications or your International Baccalaureate if you’re applying at companies that aren’t familiar with them.

 Example of a CV education section